Adam Lewis (footballer): Morecambe

 Lewis was one of 15 free agents that signed for League Two club Morecambe on 12 July 2024, after the club's embargo on registering new players was lifted.

+Chesterfield and AFC Fylde

+In June 2025, Lewis signed for Chesterfield on a free transfer, making his debut on 2 August 2025 in a 1–0 EFL League Two win over Barrow at SMH Group Stadium.

+Lewis signed on loan for National League North side AFC Fylde in March 2026; he made his first appearance for the club in a 2–1 league win over AFC Telford United on 10 March, and was part of the team that won promotion to the 2026–27 National League as champions.

+On 22 May 2026, Chesterfield announced the player was being released.

 International career

 Lewis represented the England under-16 team against Scotland in the 2014 Victory Shield.
 He was a member of the squad that competed at the 2018 UEFA European Under-19 Championship and later that year made his debut for the under-20 team.